spiral/docs/docs/en/cookbook/user-authentication.md

 # Cookbook — User authentication based on JWT token storage

-The Spiral Framework is designed to be flexible and allow developers to use a variety of authentication storage mechanisms.
+Spiral is designed to be flexible and allow developers to use a variety of authentication storage mechanisms.
 In addition to traditional session-based authentication and database-based authentication, the framework also allows to use authentication methods like [JSON Web Tokens (JWT)](https://jwt.io/).